What Does It Mean When an LSAT is “Nondisclosed”?

-When you take a nondisclosed LSAT, you get the following information along with your score, percentile, and writing sample:
+When you take a nondisclosed LSAT, you get the following information along with your LSAT score, score band, and percentile:

 That’s right, nothing.
 You don’t get a copy of the questions, your answer sheet, the correct answers, or the score conversion sheet.
 All you get is your score and percentile.